-HE 1: Maintain and Improve Existing Housing and Neighborhoods

-HE 2: Facilitate New Housing Development to Meet Growth Needs for Persons of All Income Levels

-HE 4: Energy Conservation and Sustainable Development

-HE 5: Community Partnerships in Support of Local and Regional Housing Policies
+- HE 1: Maintain and Improve Existing Housing and Neighborhoods - HE 2: Facilitate New Housing Development to Meet Growth Needs for Persons of All Income Levels - HE 3: Fair Housing and Special Needs - HE 4: Energy Conservation and Sustainable Development - HE 5: Community Partnerships in Support of Local and Regional Housing Policies

-2014 planning period.
-This Housing Element covers the 2015 to 2023 to 2031 planning period (referred to as the "56th cycle" in state planning law) and contains updated information and strategic directions (policies and specific actions) that the City is committed to undertake to address housing needs.

 Housing prices in California are among the highest in the nation.
 California's housing element law recognizes the important role that local governments play in influencing the supply and affordability of housing.
 State housing element law, first enacted in 1969, directs local governments to use their land use and zoning powers to make adequate provision for the housing needs of all economic segments of the community.
-Implementation of state Although many factors beyond the City's control affect housing policy rests in part upon the effective implementation of production, the housing elements of local general plans play an important role in meeting California's housing needs.
+Implementation of stateAlthough many factors beyond the City's control affect housing policy rests in part upon the effective implementation of production, the housing elements of local general plans play an important role in meeting California's housing needs.